 Taxis, Uber, and Mexico’s version of Uber, called Cabify, are also options.
 Most will charge about $1.35 US dollars per kilometer, which makes them very affordable for short distances.
 However, if you prefer private transportation, you can rent a car.
 Car rentals for an economy car will cost about $25 US dollars per day.

 You may also look into private transportation, which can be affordable.
 Some companies offer rides for as little as $14 US dollars per person, however, the average tends to be about $70 US dollars per person.

 Luxury private transportation can be quite expensive with bookings costing up to $200 US dollars for a small group.
 Your hotel or accommodation may also provide you with transportation options.

 Mexico is a thriving landscape and the cities are the most popular tourist destinations.
 Here, we will give a brief overview of some of the most popular cities that tourists explore in Mexico.

-With a high altitude, Mexico City is the densely populated capital of Mexico.
-The city has begun to create a new image for itself, as one that is safer and tourist friendly.
+With a high altitude, Mexico City is the most densely populated largest city in Mexico.
+The city has begun to create a new image for itself, as one that is safer and tourist-friendly.
 Mexico City has revamped parts of the city and the culinary scene has become more popular.